LauriKajakko/ot-harjoitustyo/documentation/Instructions.md

 __Preferably use the jar file in the [release](https://github.com/LauriKajakko/ot-harjoitustyo/releases/tag/v1.1)__

-Alternatively the application can be started by downloading the sourcecode and typing the following command in project's root directory:
+Alternatively the application can be started by downloading the sourcecode and typing the following command in java project's root directory:

 ```
 mvn compile exec:java -Dexec.mainClass=shiftplanner.Main